ibm-cloud-docs/Cloudant/guides/iam.md

 | Checkpointer | Includes the ability to write replication checkpointer `_local` documents.
 Required on source databases during replication. |
 {: caption="Table 2.
 IAM service roles for {{site.data.keyword.cloudant_short_notm}}" caption-side="top"}

-Note that Manager is inclusive of all actions of Reader and Writer, and Writer is inclusive of all actions of Reader.
+Manager is inclusive of all actions of Reader and Writer, and Writer is inclusive of all actions of Reader.

 ### {{site.data.keyword.cloudant_short_notm}} actions
 {: #ibm-cloudant-actions}

-The following table describe the available IAM actions and roles.
+The following table describes the available IAM actions and roles.
 For fine-grained authorization, there are the roles of Manager, Reader, Writer, Monitor, and Checkpointer.

-When you use IAM roles other than Manager such as Reader, Writer, Monitor, or Checkpointer, you **must** use *Use only IAM* to avoid supplying users with Legacy credentials that include greater access permissions.
+When you use IAM roles other than Manager, such as Reader, Writer, Monitor, or Checkpointer, you **must** use *Use only IAM* to avoid supplying users with Legacy credentials that include greater access permissions.
 {: important}

 | Method | Endpoint | Action name |